moby/moby/docs/sources/use/working_with_volumes.md

 This command will create the new container with two new volumes that exits instantly (`true` is pretty much the smallest, simplest program that you can run).
-Once created you can mount its volumes in any other container using the `-volumes-from`{.docutils .literal} option; irrespective of whether the container is running or not.
+Once created you can mount its volumes in any other container using the `--volumes-from` option; irrespective of whether the container is running or not.

 Or, you can use the VOLUME instruction in a Dockerfile to add one or